gandhiv88/Yoto-Scheduler/README.md

 A comprehensive React Native Expo application for controlling and scheduling Yoto players via MQTT.
 This app transforms your mobile device into a powerful remote control and scheduler for your Yoto players, providing seamless audio card management and playback automation.

+## 🆕 **Latest Update: Background Scheduling Support!**

+**🌙 NEW:** Your schedules now work even when the app is closed!
+The latest version includes:
+- **Background task execution** - schedules run automatically in the background
+- **Smart notifications** - get alerts when schedules activate
+- **Background status monitoring** - check your device's background capabilities
+- **Improved reliability** - multiple fallback mechanisms for schedule execution

+**📱 Try it now with the updated Expo Go link below!**oto Scheduler 🎵

+A comprehensive React Native Expo application for controlling and scheduling Yoto players via MQTT.
+This app transforms your mobile device into a powerful remote control and scheduler for your Yoto players, providing seamless audio card management a### **Scheduling Audio Cards**
+1. **Open Scheduler**: Tap the "📅 Card Scheduler" tab
+2. **Add Schedule**: Tap "+" to create a new scheduled playback
+3. **Select Card**: Choose which audio card to play
+4. **Set Time**: Pick the time for automatic playback
+5. **Save**: Your schedule runs automatically even when the app is closed

+### **Background Scheduling**
+1. **Check Status**: Tap "🌙 Background Status" to view background capabilities
+2. **Enable Notifications**: Allow notifications for schedule alerts
+3. **Background Refresh**: Ensure Background App Refresh is enabled in iOS Settings
+4. **Reliability**: For best results, keep the app recently used or open near scheduled timesyback automation.

 ---

 ## 📱 **Quick Start - Try the App Now**